jonasmcferreira/whiteiron/jhed-wasteland/four-villages.md

 ### Leader

-    - "Nick" Ugris the Hill Giant
+"Nick" Ugris the Hill Giant
-    - animal tamer, fisher, hunter and runewarden
+animal tamer, fisher, hunter and runewarden
-    - Fishes with a Javelin of Lightning, attached to a metal chain
+Fishes with a Javelin of Lightning, attached to a metal chain

+Nick (Giant) - animal tamer and works with fishing and animal husbandry.
+Disputes are brought to him and defends the village through strength and runecarving

+Five Sisters - Potion Maker

 ### Religion